krzysztofarendt/modestga/README.md

 The Monte Carlo method did not take into account the tolerance and was simply stopped at 1000 iteration.

-Note that, unlike in `modestga`, in Differentian Evolution the population size is multiplied by the number of parameters.
+Note that unlike in `modestga`, in Differentian Evolution the population size is multiplied by the number of parameters.
 For exact meaning of the mutation parameter in Differential Evolution please refer to the SciPy documention.

 ![Comparison](modestga/benchmark/results/comparison.png)